Blue Grosbeak

 Blue Grosbeak, Passerina caerulea interfusa, Male.
 Photograph taken within a residential community, Alamos, Sonora, February 2019.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

 The Blue Grosbeak, Passerina caerulea interfusa, is one of six subspecies of Blue Grosbeak, five of which are found in Mexico.
-They are a member of the Cardinalidae Family of Cardinals and Allies, which has forty-nine members placed in fourteen genera, and is one of seven global species of the Passerina Genus.
-They are known in Mexico as azulillo grande.
+They are a member of the Cardinalidae Family of Cardinals and Allies, which has forty-nine members in fourteen genera and is one of seven global species of the Passerina Genus.
+This species is known for its vibrant blue plumage and larger-than-average, robust build compared to other grosbeaks.
+Blue Grosbeaks feed on wild and cultivated grain seeds but are rarely spotted on farms and other suburban areas.
+The Blue Grosbeak has been poorly studied and limited information about their behavioral patterns and biology has been documented.
+They are known in Mexico as Azulillo Grande.

-The Blue Grosbeak are large in stature.
-They are sexually dimorphic with the males being an overall purplish-blue color with two brown wingbars, a two-toned beak that is black (upper) and silver (lower); they have black lores that extend down to the lower mandible and to the chin, dark blue patches of purplish-blue feathers edged in black or brown, and shiny black flight feathers.
-The females are brown with a limited number of blue feathers on the upper parts and have two brown wing-bars.
-In Mexico they are found in abandoned fields, forest edges, hedgerows, stream edges, deserts, mesquite savanna and southern pines.
-They are seldom seen in suburban habitats.
-They feed on insects supplemented by seeds of wild and cultivated grains and are known to congregate in flocks in rice fields.
-They have life spans of up to six years.
-The Blue Grosbeak has been poorly studied and very limited information about their behavioral patterns and biology has been documented.
+The Blue Grosbeak is large in stature for a songbird, that are 15 cm (5.9 inches) to 18 cm (7.1 inches) in length.
+They are a sexually dimorphic species, males are purplish-blue with two brown wing bars, and a two-toned beak that is black (upper) and silver (lower).
+They have black lores that extend down to the lower mandible and chin, dark blue patches of purplish-blue feathers edged in black or brown, and shiny black flight feathers.
+Females are brown with few blue feathers on the upper parts and have two brown wing bars.